 Prospective applicants are required to have previous tutoring experience, must be in good or excellent academic standing, and must have done well in the courses being tutored (refer to tutoring schedule for tutoring courses offered).

-If you are interested in applying, please forward a resume, cover letter and transcript to
+If you are interested in applying, please check LEADS for current applications, or forward a resume, cover letter and transcript to

 - Math: Jordan Hamilton

-- Chemistry: Carey Bissonnette (please also complete the tutor application form (PDF))
+- Chemistry: Laura Ingram (please also complete the tutor application form (PDF))

 - Engineering: Fiona Yiu